 In 1982, a group of people started a soup kitchen in the Bronx where guests were invited to be a part of a community.
 Over the years it has grown into an esteemed Bronx institution where each client continues to be seen as a valued member of a loving community, deserving not only healthy food but also the support needed to move from crisis to stability and ultimately self-sufficiency.

 POTS offers a mosaic of services: big and small, simple and complex, which come together to create a pathway forward for all who seek help.
-Through our unique “one-stop shop” model, we seek to provide clients with the widest variety of services possible under one roof to support our clients path to stability and prosperity.
+Through our unique “one-stop shop” model, we seek to provide clients with the widest variety of services possible under one roof to help them in their journey from crisis to stability, and ultimately self-sufficiency.

 Part of the Solution accomplishes this through what we call a “one-stop-shop.”